Born in the parish of St. Sepulchre, Northampton, c.1833.

 He was present at the Fleet Street offices of T.H.
-Roberts for the Jubilee celebrations held there in June of 1897, and signed the testimonial given to Mr. Roberts on that occasion.
-(See copy in the "Memoirs" file.)
+Roberts for the Jubilee celebrations held there in June 1897, and signed the testimonial given to Mr. Roberts on that occasion.
+(There is a copy in the "Memoirs" file.)

 Main Road, Kirkby Lonsdale, Westmoreland.